 Medicare Weight Loss Surgery Criteria

-To help physicians determine whether a beneficiary is eligible for weight loss surgery, Medicare has criteria which a patient must meet in order to have Medicare cover bariatric surgery.
+To help physicians determine whether a beneficiary is eligible for weight loss surgery, Medicare has criteria that a patient must meet in order to have Medicare cover bariatric surgery.

 To be pre-approved for weight loss surgery under Medicare, your doctor must write a letter recommending surgery and he must certify that you meet the following criteria: